MatrixAI/Polykey-Docs/docs/getting-started/claiming-digital-identities.md

 ## Step 2: Claim Your Identity

-Claim your GitHub identity to establish a verifiable link between your node and your GitHub account.
+Link your GitHub identity with your Polykey node to establish a verifiable identity connection.

 ```bash
 polykey identities claim github.com:<my-gh-username>